How much water do you use per day?

 A household of three people therefore spends 121 euros on water per year, but there is an additional amount of around 70 euros in standing charges.

-The costs for hot water are much higher: a nine-minute shower costs an average of 65 liters of hot water.
-You pay 0.72 euros for a gas boiler and 0.84 euros for an electric boiler, calculated the National Institute for Budget Information (Nibud) based on July 2022 prices.
+The costs for hot water are much higher: a nine-minute shower uses an average of 65 liters of hot water.
+You pay 0.72 euros for a gas boiler and 0.84 euros for an electric boiler, the National Institute for Budget Information (Nibud) calculated based on the prices of July 2022.

 What does saving water give you?